-The McDuffie-Twin Parks Neighborhood Association (MTPNA) was formed in 2006 with the goal of enhancing our community while honoring the social, environmental, cultural, and historic needs and interests of our residents.MTPNA seeks to empower members to address issues they may have with municipalities, entities, and non-member individuals that affect the enjoyment of their homes and neighborhood.In addition MTPNA promotes the building and sustaining of Community and Neighborly Relationships through Projects, Events, Goodwill, and FUN!
+* The McDuffie-Twin Parks Neighborhood Association (MTPNA) was formed in 2006 with the goal of enhancing our community while honoring the social, environmental, cultural, and historic needs and interests of our residents.

-All individuals (home owners, renters, property owners and businesses) within the boundaries of MTPNA are encouraged to become members.
-The boundaries are Constitution (north), Lomas (south), Washington (east), and Carlisle (west).Complete the FORM BELOW to sign up for our Newsletter & Informational Emails.
+* All individuals (home owners, renters, property owners and businesses) within the boundaries of MTPNA are encouraged to become members.
+The boundaries are Constitution (north), Lomas (south), Washington (east), and Carlisle (west).* Complete the FORM BELOW to sign up for our Newsletter & Informational Emails.

 If you live beyond these boundaries you can still receive our newsletter and emails.
-Simply use this form and let us know that in the "Message" box .
+Simply use this form and let us know that in the "Message" box .* To support our events and projects be sure to click on the "DONATE" TAB

-• The Conditional Use Hearing for the Maverik Gas Station is scheduled for Wednesday, March 18, 2026.
-CLICK the ISSUES TAB for all you need to know regarding where and how to give public comment.
+The Conditional Use Hearing for the Maverik Gas Station is scheduled for Wednesday, March 18, 2026.
+CLICK the "ISSUES" TAB for all you need to know regarding where and how to give public comment.

-• Keep watch for special notices in our Twin Parks Kiosk and Neighborhood Signs throughout the community: Thank you BernCo!
+Special notices in our Twin Parks Kiosk and Neighborhood Signs throughout the community: Thank you BernCo!

-• New McDuffie Twin Parks Sign at the Morningside Triangle, GSI Site: Thank You to Councilor Fiebelkorn!
+New McDuffie Twin Parks Sign at the Morningside Triangle, GSI Site: Thank You to Councilor Fiebelkorn!

-• More on the GSI Project and Neighborhood Traffic Calming CLICK on the PROJECTS TAB
+More on the GSI Project and Neighborhood Traffic Calming CLICK on the "PROJECTS" TAB

-• All members are welcome at the next MTPNA Board Meeting: 3/18/26 To RSVP and receive the meeting address, Email us at [email protected].
+All members are welcome at the next MTPNA Board Meeting: 3/18/26 To RSVP and receive the meeting address, Email us at [email protected].
 Hope to see you there!

 SUPPORT YOUR NEIGHBORHOOD

-The MTPNA Board of Directors is a Volunteer Service provided by your neighbors to support the Events & Projects that serve to bring neighbors together.Many don't realize the Costs Incurred to enrich our community in these ways.
+Many don't realize the Costs Incurred to enrich our community in these ways.
 With our small operating budget we rely heavily on Your Support.Please Consider Donating Today!

 A Base Yearly Donation of $15 helps maintain our current offerings.

-No gift is too small or too large.
-All the monies will be used to keep our efforts moving forward promoting a rich, aesthetic, fun and friendly neighborhood!THANK YOU FOR YOUR ONGOING GENEROSITY & SUPPORT!To make a Donation you can use VENMO (link above and below)
+A $25 or $50 or $100 donation provides Greater Opportunities to enrich and grow!
+You can specify an event or project when you donate, or if you prefer just make a general donation.No gift is too small or too large.
+All the monies will be used to keep our efforts moving forward promoting a rich, aesthetic, fun, and friendly neighborhood!THANK YOU FOR YOUR ONGOING GENEROSITY & SUPPORT!To make a Donation you can use VENMO (link above and below)

 Or mail a check to: